 Runswick Bay - this sheltered bay is as pretty as a picture with red-roofed houses clinging to the cliff tops and a wide swathe of sandy beach.
 Stay nearby at The Retreat.

-The darling Yorkshire Dales and magical North York Moors
+The magical North York Moors

 They say the best things in life are free and in Yorkshire you can explore two National Parks to your heart’s content.